Skip to main content

 Test Requirements Matrix

-Phase 5 test-generator MUST produce tests matching the change type:
+Phase 5 test-generator MUST produce tests matching the change type.
+Each change type maps to specific required tests and testing rules.

 Key Principles